smindel/silverstripe-gis/README.md

 The module implements two more filters that accept different parameter types:

 __ST_Distance__ accepts a numeric array with two values, a geometry and a distance.
 Records within the given distance of the geometry will be returned.
 Distance is in the unit of the geometries reference system (SRID).
 For SRID 4326 that would be degrees, for 3857 it would be metres.
+You can check [epsg.io](https://epsg.io/) to find out what your projection's unit is.

     $point = 'SRID=4326;POINT(173 -41)';
     $distance = 100000; // metres
+    $degrees = $distance / 111195;
-    $cities = City::get()->filter('Location:Distance', [$point, $distance / 111195]);
+    $cities = City::get()->filter('Location:Distance', [$point, $degrees]);

 __ST_GeometryType__ returns geometries of the given type: